hguandl/CS302-Project-2/Report.md

 ##### 1.Summary

 We basically did the job together.
-Specifically, I (Yiwei) did  the main parts of modification on the `thread`, argument passing and the process syscall part and test-case-oriented debugging and I (Hao)  did the main parts of file syscall, reconstruct the code and left comments.
+Specifically, I (Yiwei) did the main parts of modification on the `thread`,  argument passing and test-case-oriented debugging and I (Hao) did the main parts of file syscall,  reconstruct the code and left comments.
+We did the process syscall part together.
 The good thing is that we can pass all the tests while we believe the system is still not robust enough since what we did after finishing the skeleton is just for passing the tests we couldn't.

 ##### 2.Memory

 The problems in the code related to the memory are mostly caused by the test cases which intentionally put the data range in dangerous area.
-For other situations we haven;t observed such problems.
+For other situations we haven't observed such problems.

 ##### 3. Style